Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-\begin{remark}[Extension to other graphs] Note that a similar formula as the above remains valid for any finite graph with i.i.d.\ $E_e^s$ edge weights where $E_e$ are exponential random variables, where the sum over $(i,j)$ is restricted to $(i,j)\in E_n$, i.e., the sum is only taken over the edges of the graph.
-This will be used in our analysis of more general random graph models. \end{remark}
+\begin{remark}[(Extension to other graphs)] Note that a similar formula as the above remains valid for any finite graph with i.i.d.\ $E_e^s$ edge weights where $E_e$ are exponential random variables, where the sum over $e=(i,j)$ is restricted to $(i,j)\in E_n$, that is, the sum is only taken over the edges of the graph.
+This can be used to analyze more general random graph models. \end{remark}